mesosphere/dcos-docs-site/pages/services/percona-mongo/0.2.0-3.4.13/deploy-best-practice/index.md

 # Minimum MongoDB Node Requirements

-The following resources are the service default, recommended for Development and testing only:
+The following resources are the service default, recommended for Development and Testing only:
 - 3 x MongoDB Nodes *('count')*
 - 1 x CPUs per node
 - 1024MB RAM per node